-- Filtering Service: The integrated Cisco product and Network Agent work with Filtering Service to filter Internet requests. - ◆ Network Agent: Manages Internet protocols that are not managed by your integrated Cisco product.
-It can also detect HTTP network activity and instruct the Filtering Service to log this information. - If Network Agent is installed, you must define the IP addresses of all proxy servers through which computers route their Internet requests.
-See the Network Configuration topic in the Websense Manager help system for instructions. - ◆ Configure your Cisco integration: You must direct Internet requests through your Cisco integration product, and configure it for use with Websense software. - See Chapter 2: Configuring a Cisco Security Appliance for instructions on configuring Cisco PIX Firewall or Adaptive Security Appliance (ASA). - See Chapter 3: Configuring a Cisco IOS Router for instructions on configuring a Cisco IOS router. - See Chapter 4: Configuring a Cisco Content Engine for instructions on configuring a Cisco Content Engine. - User authentication: To work properly, Filtering Service must be installed in the same domain (Windows), or the same root context (LDAP), as Cisco Secure ACS.
+- Filtering Service: The integrated Cisco product and Network Agent work with Filtering Service to filter Internet requests. - Network Agent: Manages Internet protocols that are not managed by your integrated Cisco product.

+If Network Agent is installed, you must define the IP addresses of all proxy servers through which computers route their Internet requests.
+See Network Configuration in the Websense Manager Help for instructions.

+- Configure your Cisco integration: You must direct Internet requests through your Cisco integration product, and configure it for use with Websense software. - Chapter 2: Configuring a Cisco Security Appliance discusses Cisco PIX Firewall and Adaptive Security Appliance (ASA) - Chapter 3: Configuring a Cisco IOS Router discusses Cisco IOS router. - Chapter 4: Configuring a Cisco Content Engine discusses Cisco Content Engine. - User authentication: To work properly, Filtering Service must be installed in the same domain (Windows), or the same root context (LDAP), as Cisco Secure ACS.
 If you are using DC Agent and manual authentication, this configuration is not necessary.

-How Websense filtering works with Cisco
+How Websense filtering works with Cisco products

-To be filtered by Websense software, a client must access the Internet through the Cisco product.
+To be filtered by Websense software, a client's Internet requests must pass through the Cisco product.

-- If Websense software is integrated with a Cisco PIX Firewall or ASA, client browsers must be set to use the PIX Firewall or ASA as the default gateway. - ◆ If Websense software is integrated with a Cisco IOS router or Cisco Content Engine, client browsers must be set for proxy-based connections.
+• If Websense software is integrated with a Cisco PIX Firewall or ASA, browser requests must go through the PIX Firewall or ASA to reach the Internet.

+• If Websense software is integrated with a Cisco Content Engine, client browsers must be set for proxy-based connections.